marceloferreiradsa/voynich-challenge/README.md

 In the folder 'service_containers' you find all needed files to build the embedding model container and the llm model container for local executions.
 I had a bad experience with it, but you can with careful tweaking achieve a better result.

-The idea in the beggining was to be able to compare the local LLM with Gemini or OpenAI models, but the hallucinations and incoherent responses have defeated me and I had to take a more pragmatic approach to be apple to complete the project in the deadline.
+The idea in the beggining was to be able to compare the local LLM with Gemini or OpenAI models, but the hallucinations and incoherent responses have defeated me and I had to take a more pragmatic approach to be able to complete the project in the deadline.

 # My detailed path